CS 161 : Computer Security

 Computer accounts

-If you need access to instructional computers, you can get a class account here.
+If you need access to instructional computers, you can get a class account at webacct.
 When you first log in to your account, you will be prompted to enter information about yourself.
-A list of available Instructional "login servers" that can be sshed into can be found here.
+Here is a list of available Instructional "login servers" that can be sshed into can be found.

 Textbook